Search

 Hi everyone.
 Thank you for joining us for a special guest webinar on, Three Ways to Remove Chaos From Your Business.
 My name is Caitlin Nascher, and I’m the Director of Sales and Marketing at aACE Software.

 Today you’ll be hearing from Susan Fennema.
-Susan is the Chaos Eradicating Officer at Beyond The Chaos, a consultancy helping small business owners to simplify their operations and manage their products so that they can grow their business and get their lives back.
+Susan is the Chaos Eradicating Officer at Beyond the Chaos, a consultancy helping small business owners to simplify their operations and manage their products so that they can grow their business and get their lives back.

 With over 30 years of operations and project management experience in professional service industries, Susan is on a mission to improve American society exponentially.
 We’re very excited to have her with us today.